kiptoo-rotich/loginApi/README.md

-# TopUp
+# TopUp Mama Assessment Test

+#### Copyright (c) 2021 Kiptoo Rotich

+## Description

+This is a simple website that authenticate users,display users current location and allow user to update and delete updates.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.

 ## Development server